mediafly/extensions-documentation/extensions.md

 ### Posting Arbitrary Events

-Interactives can post arbitrary events that are recorded by the Mediafly backend for analytics purposes.
+Extensions can post arbitrary events that are recorded by the Mediafly backend for analytics purposes.
 An event is identified by a key which is a string.
 Optinally, you can submit additional information about the items as the properties parameter.

 *mflyCommands.js:* mflyCommands.postEvent(key, properties) <br>